phoneypatjordan/webdev-from-zero-to-mastery/exercises/137-shopping-list/readme.txt

-LESSON 137 - EXERCISE SHOPPING LIST
+LESSON 137 - SHOPPING LIST

 1. If you click on the list item, it toggles the .done  class on and off.